venkat299/loss-landscape-project/final_report.md

 ### 4.2 How these probes relate to theory

-The solution guide highlights several expectations from prior work (e.g. Goodfellow et al. on interpolation, Li et al. on 2D projections):
+Prior work (e.g. Goodfellow et al. on interpolation, Li et al. on 2D projections) highlights several expectations:
 - Well-trained models on over-parameterized networks often lie in broad valleys where **linear interpolation** between solutions yields low-loss paths rather than high barriers.
 - **Random directional slices** and PCA-plane projections frequently reveal valley-like geometry with a few steep directions and many flat ones.

 Qualitatively, our figures are consistent with this picture:
 - Interpolation curves from initialization to final weights are typically monotonic and do not exhibit large unexpected bumps, supporting the view that gradient-based training follows relatively smooth directions downhill.
 - PCA surfaces for high-performing configurations show extended low-loss regions around the final solution, not isolated sharp pits, in line with the “broad basin” interpretation.
-- Random 2D slices around well-trained models often exhibit gently rising loss away from the center, with occasional steeper directions, matching the solution guide’s description of skewed curvature: a handful of stiff directions embedded in many nearly-flat ones.
+- Random 2D slices around well-trained models often exhibit gently rising loss away from the center, with occasional steeper directions, matching the literature’s description of skewed curvature: a handful of stiff directions embedded in many nearly-flat ones.

 ---